 It is in this direction that Muslims believe in an unseen Ultimate Creator, source of all the physical and spiritual power that exists in the universe.
 We know about this creator not only through the powerful evidence of how organized the universe is but also through a line of prophets, including but not limited to Adam, Noah, Abraham, Moses, Jesus, and Mohammed.
 They came to draw our attention to him so that we may make the choice to believe by understanding and knowing that all that is organized must have an organizer and that this universe is the creation of the ultimate organizer: God the One, the Eternal, the Creator.

 There are five major pillars of Islam: These pillars are the belief (Iman) in one God and that Muhammad (PBUH) is His messenger, prayer which are prescribed five times a day, fasting which is required in the month of Ramadan, charity (Zakat) which is given to those less fortunate, and hajj which is the pilgrimage to Mecca once in a lifetime if one can afford it physically and financially.
 All the pillars should be of equal height and strength and serve as the foundation of Islam.

 Honesty, truthfulness, steadfastness and many other human moral qualities are the moral code of Islam.
 Thus, in order to be a Muslim, one should not only be practicing the pillars of Islam but should also have the highest possible attribute for being a good human being.
 Only then can a person have a strong, solid and unbreakable foundation.

 Who was Muhammad (PBUH)?

 Islam teaches that the path to spiritual development is open to all.
 This universal message for humanity fills hearts with hope and courage.
-At present there are 1.5 billion Muslims worldwide and they form the majority in more than 50 countries of the world.
-Today Islam is the fastest growing faith in the world.
+At present, there are 1.5 billion Muslims worldwide and they form the majority in more than 50 countries in the world.
+Today Islam is the fastest-growing faith in the world.
 Its beautiful message is reaching millions from all corners of the earth.